vercel/next.js/README.md

 ### Fetching data and component lifecycle

-When you need state, lifecycle hooks or **initial data population** you can export a `React.Component`.
+When you need state, lifecycle hooks or **initial data population** you can export a `React.Component` (instead of a stateless function, like shown above):

 ```jsx
 import React from 'react'